Local Topological Constraints on Berry Curvature in Spin--Orbit Coupled BECs: Cohomology of the Extended Space and the Mixed Tensor Rank

 \subsection{Summary of the topological data}

-Based on~\eqref{eq:Kzero} we obtain the reduced rank
+Based on \eqref{eq:Kzero} we obtain the reduced rank

-All ingredients required for the application of the general geometric theorem are now in place: the extended parameter space $(M,g_{M})$ carries a metric connection $\nabla^{C}$ with totally skew torsion whose harmonic part represents a mixed cohomology class $[\omega]$ of mixed tensor rank $r=1$, and the obstruction kernel $\mathcal{K}$ vanishes identically.
-In the next section, we apply the theorem to obtain a concrete lower bound on the off-diagonal holonomy of $\nabla^{C}$.
+All ingredients of the cohomological framework are now in place: the extended parameter space $(M,g_{M})$ carries a metric connection $\nabla^{C}$ with totally skew torsion whose harmonic part represents a mixed cohomology class $[\omega]$ of mixed tensor rank $r=1$, and the obstruction kernel $\mathcal{K}$ vanishes identically, yielding $r^{\sharp}=1$.
+In the next section, we establish the lower bound on the off-diagonal holonomy through exact curvature analysis of the specific SOC BEC model. \textit{We do not apply the PT theorem of \cite{PigazziniToda2025} as a black box}; instead, we adapt its framework to the Kaluza--Klein geometry by means of direct pointwise computation.